The Revenue Multiplier: Double Earnings Without Extra Hours for $50K–$65K Operators

 Name each step + document decision points

-Build visual representation (flowchart, checklist, or matrix)
+Build a visual representation (flowchart, checklist, or matrix)

 Math example: